Submit Your Condolence

 Virginia Lee Sikes born May 7, 1941 passed away unexpectedly at her Bells Island, NC home February 22, 2026.
 She was 84 years old and born in Concord, NC.
 Affectionately known as “Ginger” to family and friends alike – she had a rich and full life.

-Musically gifted, Ginger graduated from Florida State University with a degree in music education.
-In college, Ginger earned the distinction of being the first female band director in the history of the university.
-She often spoke of the challenges of this achievement and was proud of breaking that barrier.
+Musically gifted, Ginger graduated from NC State, Greensboro and then Florida State University with a master’s degree in music education.
+In college, Ginger studied trumpet, French horn and conducting.
+Already a trailblazer as a female brass player, Ginger earned the distinction of being the first female band director in the history of the university and one of the first ever female high school band directors in the state of North Carolina let alone one of the first left handed conductors.
+She often spoke of the challenges of these achievements and was proud of breaking so many barriers.

 After Ginger retired to Bells Island, she immersed herself into her love of all animals and their welfare.
-Ginger founded and ran the ALAL (Animal Lovers Assisstance League) out of her Bells Island home for several years.
+She successfully ran the Currituck Animal Shelter for one year turning it into a no-kill shelter and then moved on to found and run the Animal Lovers Assistance League (ALAL) out of her Bells Island home, an organization which continues her work today .
 She tirelessly attended community events, hosted programs, educated, fundraised, and advocated for the animals of Currituck County.
-Ginger drove the campaign to construct todays modern Currituck County Animal Shelter.
+Ginger drove the campaign to construct today’s new and modern Currituck County Animal Shelter.

-While Ginger outlived most of her family, she is survived by her cousin Melodie DeWine of California, and her God-son Ken Wolff of Maryland.
-Also surviving are several loyal friends whom she considered family including; Robert Sturgeon of Chesapeake, and Georgia Greggs of Moyock, NC; her neighbors Scott and Mary Linaburg; her close friend and personal assistant Charlotte Martin of Bells Island; and countless former coworkers, former students, and her ALAL family.
+While Ginger outlived most of her family, she is survived by her cousin Melodie DeWine of California, and her Godson Ken Wolff of Maryland who owes his musical career to her mentorship and support.
+Also surviving are several loyal friends whom she considered family including Robert Sturgeon also of Bells Island, and Georgia Greggs of Moyock, NC; her neighbors Scott and Mary; her close friend and personal assistant Charlotte Martin of Bells Island; and countless former coworkers, former students, and her ALAL family.

 In accordance with her friend’s personal directives, Mrs. Martin has arranged Ginger’s cremation and private interment.
 There are no plans for services at this time.
 Please share a message of comfort for the family at gallopfuneralservices.com.
 Gallop Funeral Services, Inc was entrusted with arrangements.